post-hum/Scala/README.md

     available per thread.

-    *Note*: The instructions above will compile the most stable release of the scala software.
+    *Note*: The instructions above will compile the most stable release of the Scala software.
 If you would like to use and test the most recent software, use `git checkout master`.
 The master branch may contain updates that are both unstable and incompatible with release software, though testing is always encouraged.